Take It Away (Paul McCartney song)

-"Take It Away" is a single by Paul McCartney from his 1982 album Tug of War.
+"Take It Away" is a single by the English musician Paul McCartney from his third solo studio album Tug of War (1982).
 The single spent sixteen weeks on the Billboard Hot 100 singles chart, reaching #10 and spending five consecutive weeks at that position.
 It reached #15 in the UK.
-The music video, directed by John Makenzie, features former Beatles drummer Ringo Starr and long-time producer George Martin, both of whom played on the track, as well as actor John Hurt and Linda McCartney.
+The music video, directed by John Mackenzie, features former Beatles drummer Ringo Starr, long-time producer George Martin, and songwriting collaborator Eric Stewart, all of whom played on the track, as well as actor John Hurt, Linda McCartney and Barbara Bach.